4/29/2020

 Chris Allen

-Good morning, guys.
+Morning, guys.
 Morning.
-I just want to circle back on CRUD.
-I understand the differences between WTI and Brent and the physical settlement dynamics.
-So I'm wondering maybe if you can give us some color on the WTI customer base, maybe roughly size, how it breaks down between commercial speculators, market makers.
-What I'm trying to think through is if we do hit full capacity from a storage perspective, while starting to shut in, how does that impact the commercial base moving forward and how that filters through down to the speculator base as well.
+Just want to circle back on crude.
+I understand the differences between WTI and Brent and the physical sediment dynamics.
+So maybe if you give us some color on the WTI customer base, maybe roughly size, how it breaks down between commercial speculators, market makers.
+What I'm trying to think through is if we do hit full capacity from a storage perspective, we'll all start getting a shut-in.
+How does that impact the commercial base moving forward?
+And how does that filter through down to the speculator base as well?
 Any color there would be helpful.

 speaker

 Okay.
 Thank you very much, Chris.
-And to what we can deliver, Derek, why don't you go ahead and respond to Chris' question.
+And to what we can deliver, Derek, why don't you go ahead and respond to Chris's question?

 speaker